Large numbers: Astronomical

 (which corresponds to the scale of an estimated Poincaré recurrence time for the quantum state of a hypothetical box containing a black hole with the estimated mass of the entire universe, observable or not, assuming a certain inflationary model with an inflaton whose mass is 10^{−6} Planck masses), roughly 10^10^1.288*10^3.884 T This time assumes a statistical model subject to Poincaré recurrence.
 A much simplified way of thinking about this time is in a model where the universe's history repeats itself arbitrarily many times due to properties of statistical mechanics; this is the time scale when it will first be somewhat similar (for a reasonable choice of "similar") to its current state again.

 Combinatorial processes give rise to astonishingly large numbers.
 The factorial function, which quantifies permutations of a fixed set of objects, grows superexponentially as the number of objects increases.
 Stirling's formula provides a precise asymptotic expression for this rapid growth.

 In statistical mechanics, combinatorial numbers reach such immense magnitudes that they are often expressed using logarithms.

 Gödel numbers, along with similar representations of bit-strings in algorithmic information theory, are vast—even for mathematical statements of moderate length.
 Remarkably, certain pathological numbers surpass even the Gödel numbers associated with typical mathematical propositions.

 Logician Harvey Friedman has made significant contributions to the study of very large numbers, including work related to Kruskal's tree theorem and the Robertson–Seymour theorem.

-"Billions and billions"
+"Millions and billions"

 To help viewers of Cosmos distinguish between "millions" and "billions", astronomer Carl Sagan stressed the "b".
 Sagan never did, however, say "billions and billions".
 The public's association of the phrase and Sagan came from a Tonight Show skit.
 Parodying Sagan's effect, Johnny Carson quipped "billions and billions".
 The phrase has, however, now become a humorous fictitious number—the Sagan.
 Cf., Sagan Unit.